Skip to main content

 default: ionos

-supported: ionos, route53, stackit, cloudflare
+supported: ionos, aws, stackit, cloudflare

-export KUBRIX_CUSTOMER_DNS_PROVIDER="ionos"
+export KUBRIX_DNS_PROVIDER="ionos"

 5. optional: set the domain, under which kubriX should be available.